frederikheld/robotrain/README.md

 ### Working with the Repository

-This repository uses the Git LFS extension for binary files, mainly because _Fritzing_ diagrams are compressed bundles.
+This repository uses the Git LFS extension for binary files.
 Please [activate Git LFS](https://git-lfs.github.com/) before you commit changes to any of the file types listed in [.gitattributes](.gitattrbiutes)!

 ### Contribution

-If you want to contribute to the main project, please have a look into the [Issues](https://github.com/frederikheld/robo-train/issues) and see if you can submit a pull request that implements one of it.
-I'm happy to discuss details with you before you start your work.
+I'm happy to accept contributions to the main project!.
+Please have a look into the [Issues](https://github.com/frederikheld/robo-train/issues) and see if you can submit a pull request that implements one of it.
+I'm happy to discuss details with you before you start to work.
+Maybe we can collaborate on a new feature.

 You can also submit pull requests for fixes and features that are not alrady in the issues.
 If I like it, I will merge it ;-)